 1. Lecture: The only grades associated with the lecture component of your course are the online homework grades you earn through the Mastering Chemistry program in Carmen.
 Your homework score is worth 10% of your overall score in the course, but beyond that, the more homework and practice problems you complete, the better prepared you will be for exams.

-Lecture topics will be covered according to the schedule below:
+This course will cover the topics according to the schedule below: